Azure-Samples/service-fabric-dotnet-getting-started/README.md

 # Service Fabric Getting Started Sample
 This repository contains an introductory sample project for [Microsoft Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/).
 The sample project contains a single application with multiple services demonstrating the basic concepts needed to get you started building highly-available, scalable, distributed applications.

+*Looking for the older getting started samples?
+They're in the [classic branch](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/tree/classic).*

 More info on Service Fabric:
  - [Documentation](https://docs.microsoft.com/azure/service-fabric/)
  - [More sample projects](https://azure.microsoft.com/resources/samples/?service=service-fabric)
  - [Service Fabric open source home repo](https://github.com/azure/service-fabric)

 ## Building and deploying
+*Looking for the Visual Studio 2015 version?
+It's in the [vs2015 branch](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/tree/vs2015).*

-This sample application can be built and deployed immediately using Visual Studio 2017.
+This sample application can be built and deployed immediately using **Visual Studio 2017**.
 To deploy on the local cluster, you can simply hit F5 to debug the sample.
 If you'd like to try publishing the sample to an Azure cluster:

 1. Right-click on the application project in Solution Explorer and choose Publish.
 2. Sign-in to the Microsoft account associated with your Azure subscription.
 3. Choose the cluster you'd like to deploy to.

 ## About this sample application
 The sample application contains several services, each demonstrating how to use key parts of Service Fabric.